Explainer: What are the snags in Germany's gas levy on consumers?

 Register now for FREE unlimited access to Reuters.com

-FRANKFURT, Aug 5 (Reuters) - Germany's cabinet agreed late on Thursday to impose a gas price levy on consumers, aiming to help struggling importers including Uniper (UN01.DE) cope with soaring prices due to reduced Russian supply.
+FRANKFURT/BERLIN, Aug 12 (Reuters) - Germany's gas market operator is set to announce on Aug.
+15 the size of a gas price levy on consumers, to help Uniper (UN01.DE) and other importers cope with soaring prices due to reduced Russian supply.

-The levy aims to share the additional cost of replacing gas from Russia among all users, including households and industrial consumers, with the proceeds available to all companies that need to replace Russian gas. read more
+Germany's cabinet on Aug.
+4 agreed to impose the levy from October 2022 to April 2024. read more

-But there are several hurdles to raising the fees that must be overcome ahead of the winter heating season which starts in October. read more
+It aims to share 90% of importers' additional costs of replacing a shortage of gas from Russia among both households and industrial consumers. read more

 Register now for FREE unlimited access to Reuters.com